 HUNDING'S SAGA - 22: THE OVER-KING'S CROWN, Hunding And Tofig Plan The Theft Of Basil's Crown For Valdemar

-Is scheming to outwit him the way to a man's heart?
+Is scheming to outwit or rob him the way to a man's heart?

 First, win the Imperator's trust

 'How do we reach this crown?'
 Tofig asked one morning back in the stronghold as they sat paring rich, dark red grapes from their stalks.
 'Being guarded all day and night it will not be easy'.

 'We wheedle our way into the Imperator's trust', Hunding answered between mouthfuls of soft fruit, washing it down with sweet Kypros wine.